Cascaded Sparse Feature Propagation Network for Interactive Segmentation: Experiments

 \subsection{\textbf{Visualization analysis}}

-As shown in Fig.\ref{vis-fig:2}, we visualize several samples to show the effectiveness of our method.
-In Fig.\ref{vis-fig:2}(a), the blue rectangle represents the user intention estimated by the model.
-As we can see, the baseline focus on the incomplete object region due to the inaccurate user intention encoded in the last step prediction.
-Our method can correctly focus on the entire object area and obtain better segmentation results since our model updates user intention at coarse-level.
-In Fig.\ref{vis-fig:2}(b), we observe our method can obtain more precise boundaries even with fewer user clicks.
-It shows the effectiveness of the coarse-to-fine strategy and FPM module, which help us to preserve more accurate boundary information.
-In Fig.\ref{vis-fig:2}(c), the results indicate that our sparse graph neural network is able to capture more reliable long-range dependencies and make the prediction more complete.
+In Fig.\ref{vis-fig:2}(a), we observe that our method can obtain more precise boundaries even with fewer user clicks.
+This shows the effectiveness of the CSFP module and global-to-local strategy, which helps us preserve more accurate target region information.
+In Fig.\ref{vis-fig:2}(b), the results indicate that our sparse graph neural network can capture more reliable long-range dependencies and make the coverage of its prediction more complete.